kobliha/ai-assisted-project/README.md

-# Dynamic Web Project with PatternFly and jQuery
+# OctoKus Item Management App

-This project is a boilerplate for building dynamic, modern web applications using the PatternFly design system and the jQuery library.
-It includes a pre-configured directory structure, essential dependencies, and a testing environment with Jest.
+This project is a dynamic web application for managing a list of items.
+It is built using the PatternFly design system for a modern, enterprise-grade look and feel, with jQuery handling the DOM manipulation and user interactions.

 ## Table of Contents